Borley Crescent, Elmswell, Bury St Edmunds, Suffolk, IP30 9UG

-** SELLING FAST!
-DON'T MISS OUT - BOOK YOUR APPOINTMENT TODAY! **
+**OVER 50% NOW SOLD - BOOK YOUR APPOINTMENT TODAY!**

 Welcome to Spring Grove, a modern development in the charming village of Elmswell, lying in the very heart of the Suffolk countryside.
 Located halfway between the historic, cathedral town of Bury St Edmunds and the pretty market town of Stowmarket, it offers residents an authentic taste of rural England along with all the advantages of contemporary living with its range of essential amenities.

 Spring Grove offers a desirable collection of two, three- and four-bedroom homes, including rarely available new build bungalows, available for Outright Sale, plus two- and three-bedroom homes available to purchase through the Shared Ownership scheme.

 - Exclusive development with just thirty-two 2, 3 & 4 bed homes available for Market Sale

 - Rare opportunity to buy a new build 2-bedroom bungalow with just four available

 - Selection of 2 & 3 bed houses available with Shared Ownership (local connection required*)

 - Village location with a range of essential amenities